Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 ![CreateAssetBundle_UnityHubProject](images/CreateAssetBundle_UnityHubProject.png)

 .
-In the template, we have created the following:
+In the template, we have three GameObjects
 - Hierarchy window:

 .